-I fell in love with letterforms when I was a little girl—I was a voracious reader and became fascinated with their distinct personalities.
-I remember writing my name and imagining it was a caterpillar... the a was the head; the n’s were legs carrying it across the paper.
-I proudly obsessed over my cursive writing and crafted my own books (including a very fancy date book for my Barbie doll, and an autograph book my thrifty Swiss mother helped me construct from parts of a chocolate box and knitting yarn).
+I fell in love with letterforms when I was a little girl—as a voracious reader and spelling bee competitor, their distinct personalities captivated me.
+I wrote my name and saw a caterpillar... the a was the head, the n’s were legs skittering across the paper.
+Crayon-drawn letters sprouted limbs and faces; cursive writing was a proud obsession.

 all images and work on this site © ann conneman